HunterWang123456/CNN_LSTM_LRCN_for_rear_signal/README.md

 from tensorflow.keras.utils import plot_model
 from tensorflow.keras.models import load_model
 ```
-And will set Numpy, Python, and Tensorflow seeds to get consistent results on every execution. -> this is for the naming of the trained model, you can skip this part but the naming rule have to be changed.
+And we will set Numpy, Python, and Tensorflow seeds to get consistent results on every execution. -> this is for the naming of the trained model, you can skip this part but the naming rule have to be changed.
 ``` shell
 seed_constant = 27
 np.random.seed(seed_constant)